-The Brooklyn jeans also have a three layer inner liner that lets you add or remove layers depending on the day’s weather.
-Huntsman waterproof coating helps repel water, dirt, and oil.
-And they look like a normal pair of jeans.
+The Brooklyn jeans also have a three-layer inner liner that lets you add or remove layers depending on the day’s weather.
+On top of that, Huntsman waterproof coating helps them repel water, dirt, and oil—all while looking like a normal pair of jeans.

 Look at these shoes.
 Just look at them.
 Do they look like motorcycle boots in any way?
 We think not.
 In fact, we think these are some pretty sexy high tops for any occasion, let alone riding.

 The geniuses at TCX have provided some high top riding shoes that will keep your feet both dry and safe.
 The upper is full grain leather.
 Hidden malleable heel and toe armor is also included.
-These “boots” feature high-wear-resistance rubber soles and provide the best grip on your pegs.
+Additionally, these “boots” feature high-wear-resistance rubber soles to provide the best possible grip on your pegs.

 Type: Waterproof Long Distance Sport Touring Boots

 AlpineStars designed these boots from the outset to be somewhat clandestine and low-key (again, this is exactly what a casual rider generally wants).
 But these are some of the most impressive boots on the market today, and are designed for long distance sport touring as much as they are for inner city riding.

 A full leather outer shell hides microfiber line accordion zones on the front and back to allow maximum flexibility.
 Heel protection is provided with full shock resistant armor.
 Toes are kept safe with a shaped shock absorbing soft plastic armor box.
 The upper foot is lined with TPU shift pads so you don’t bruise or bend when shifting.
 And full calf high ankle closures are reinforced with impact resistant armor that will keep your ankle from bending or twisting during a crash.

 Generally, sport riders are interested in being able to tuck close to the tank and enjoy the twistier roads around their town.
 They might own a bike like the KTM RC390 or Yamaha YZF-R6.